GoldenSylph/fortuna-governance-token/README.md

 ## How to mint tokens?

-To mint the token tou should perform a command: `npx hardhat mint --address <receiver of the tokens> --amount <amount of the token in WEI>`.
+To mint the token you should perform a command: `npx hardhat mint --address <receiver of the tokens> --amount <amount of the token in WEI>`.

 Example: `npx hardhat mint --address 0xB8A71e585B7f4357305a9174c0E0f6db1Db71AD1 --amount 3300000000000000000000000`.